nkasozi/Bitaala/README.md

 # Bitaala
 Source code for Embedded System of traffic lights

-**REPORT FOR THE SMART TRAFFIC ASSIGNMENT**

-**Group members**

-Nsubuga Kasozi 10/u/1246 210000261

-Kinyera Kenneth Douglas 10/u/9280/PS 210009102

-Kasoma Fredrick 10/u/9252/PS 210019190

-Ahimbisibwe Dan 10/u/9174/PS 210012141

 **Description of the smart traffic assignment**

-We were required to design and simulate smart traffic lights at a junction which serves 6 roads that is 1, 2, 3, 4, 5 and 6.
+Design and simulate smart traffic lights at a junction which serves 6 roads that is 1, 2, 3, 4, 5 and 6.
 The following lines can move in parallel that is at the same time and each has a set of traffic lights controlling it.

 1 and 2